abacus-gene/paml-tutorial/mcmctree-approxlnL-aa/README.md

 cp ../01_ctl_files/mcmctree_codeml.ctl 00_CODEML/
 ```

+> [!IMPORTANT]
+> This control file is compatible with `PAML` versions 4.10.9 or older.
+As described in the [`PAML Wiki`](https://github.com/abacus-gene/paml/wiki/MCMCtree#control-file), users need to now specify the type of construction they want for the tree prior through variable `BDparas`: either the multiplicative construction (i.e.,  add `m` or `M` as the last option for variable `BDparas`) or the conditional construction (i.e., add `c` or `C` as the last option for variable `BDparas`).
+You have more details about each of these constructions in the [`PAML Wiki` (section `Control File`)](https://github.com/abacus-gene/paml/wiki/MCMCtree#control-file) under bullet point `BDparas` (e.g., you can search for this keyword using `ctrl+F` or `cmd+F`, depending on your OS).
+Please note that you shall get the following error if you try to use control files that would be compatible with `PAML` versions older than v4.10.9: `error: Flag for birth-death process prior expected: C for conditional, M for multiplicative`.
+If you are running this tutorial with your own data and you are running `PAML` v4.10.9 or later, please update your control files accordingly.

 Now, you will see that we have created a new directory, `00_CODEML`, where the control file we will be using can be found.
 If we wanted, we could either use commands such as `sed` to update the paths to the input sequence, tree, and matrix files using relative or absolute paths.
 E.g., given that our working directory will be `00_CODEML`, we will need to go back two directories to access directory `00_inp_data`, which would result in the following relative paths: `seqfile = ../../00_inp_Data/mtCDNApri.phy`,  `treefile = ../../00_inp_data/mtCDNApri.trees`, `aaRatefile = ../../00_inp_data/lg.dat`.
 Nevertheless, we will keep things a bit simpler and copy these input files inside directory `00_CODEML` so that we just keep the name of the input files in the control file:

 ```sh